enahwe/KafkaGust/README.md

 * ***topic*** : The topic's name (e.g : *myTestTopic*)
 * ***msgModel*** : The message model or the message template prefix (e.g : *TextMsg*, *JsonMsg*, ...)
 * ***msgSize*** : The size (in bytes) for every messsage
-* ***msgKey*** : This is the definition of the message key (or the Kafka key) that will be hashed, in order to load-balance each message towards the correct Kafka partition (by using the well-known algorithm of round-robin)
+* ***msgKey*** : This is the definition of the message key (or the Kafka key) that will be hashed, in order to load-balance every message towards the correct Kafka partition (by using the well-known algorithm of round-robin)
- * `-1` : No definition, the messages will be load-balanced to all the partitions in a random way
+ * `-1` : No definition, all the messages will be load-balanced to the partitions in a random way
  * `I:D` : Use the file `[msgModel]-datas.txt`.
 With Index I>=0 and Direction D={-1;0;1} (-1=Backward; 0=Random; 1=Forward).
  * E.g, `0:0` Means that the message key will correspond in the file to the column at position 0, and will be picked in a random way
  * E.g, `1:-1` Means that the message key will correspond in the file to the column at position 1, and will be picked in a backward way